bmmoore43/Evolution_and_trees/README.md

     2. Qsub command file in Orthofinder folder

             python ~/Github/parse_scripts/qsub_hpc.py -f submit -c commandfile.sh -u john3784 -m 20 -w 2160 -mo OrthoFinder/2016 -p 8

+## Parsing Orthofinder results

+### To get Orthogroup pairs and binary matrix

+1. To get orthologous pairs (as input of ka/ks), go to Orthologous folder and select species you want orthologues for, then within that folder there are files that compare two species, select a file.

+   Run parse_orthofinder_orthologue_file_getpairs.py:

+            python parse_orthofinder_orthologue_file_getpairs.py <species_comparison_file.csv> <abbreviation species 1> <abbreviation species 2>

+            python parse_orthofinder_orthologue_file_getpairs.py Athaliana_167_TAIR10__v__Atrichopoda_291_v1.0.csv Ath_ Atr_

+2. To get a binary matrix of orthologues, where 1 indicates gene has a homolog in given species, and 0 indicates it does not.

+   Run get_orthomatrix.py: